chanzuckerberg/cellxgene/dev_docs/developer_guidelines.md

 On CI the end to end tests are run with `JEST_ENV` set to `prod` using the `smoke-test` npm script

-To run end to end tests locally
+To run end to end tests as they will be run on CI
 1. cellxgene should be built and installed as [specified in server dev](#install-1)
+2. `export JEST_ENV='prod'`
+3. `export JEST_CXG_PORT='5000'`
-2. Run `npm run --prefix client/ smoke-test`
+4. Run `npm run --prefix client/ smoke-test`

-Run tests interactively
+Run end to end tests interactively during development
 1. cellxgene should be installed as [specified in client dev](#install-2)
 2. Follow [launch](#launch-2) instructions for client dev
 3. Run `npm run --prefix client/ e2e`